Latest News.

 • Lancaut January 2023

-The Gloucestershire branch of the Campaign for the Protection of Rural England (CPRE) have nominated the Trust’s work at this medieval church, a Scheduled Monument, for an award.
+Trustee Allan Ockenden trimming the wall cappings.
+Active maintenance is an essential part of the trustees' duties in managing our historic properties.
 Not only has the project conserved the ancient ruins it has enhanced the landscape and added an interesting stopping point for ramblers along the south bank of the Wye. (link) The Forest of Dean Building Preservation Trust is active in maintaining its stock of historic sites of which Lancaut is an outstanding example.

 • Lime Pointing Skills June 2022